Wissididom/poke-guesser-bot/README.md

 ## Background

-A few months ago, one of my friends Pokketmuse reached out to me about a coding idea.
-She is a Twitch streamer who has a discord server where she runs a few custom events for the users in the channel.
-One of these events is a Pokémon Guessing game she ran on pen & paper.
+A few months ago, one of my friends Valley Orion reached out to me about a coding idea.
+He is a Twitch streamer who has a discord server where he runs a few custom events for the users in the channel.
+One of these events is a Pokémon Guessing game he ran on pen & paper.
 In a nutshell, the game was to guess a daily pokémon, and the players were tracked on a leaderboard.
-She wanted a bot that could automate this process.
+He wanted a bot that could automate this process.

 I fell in love with this idea immediately.
 I have wanted to build a discord bot for a very long time.
 I also have wanted to apply my JavaScript knowledge for a while as well as I have not completed any javascript projects yet.
 This project gave me an opportunity to kill two birds with one stone!